EvoLib/evo-lib/examples/09_evoenv/README.md

 ---

-## 2. rule.py
+### 2. `*_rule.py`

-A simple rule-based controller solves the task heuristically.
+A simple rule-based controller demonstrates a hand-written baseline.

-Goal:
+Purpose:

-- demonstrate that the task is solvable
+- check that the task is solvable
-- provide a baseline behavior
 - show the observation/action relationship
+- provide behavior for comparison

 ---

-## 3. train.py
+### 3. `*_train.py`

 EvoLib evolves a neural network controller.

-Goal:

-- observe learning progress
+Purpose:

+- train an EvoNet controller
 - inspect evolutionary improvement
-- experiment with parameters and mutation behavior
+- experiment with mutation and configuration parameters

 Training is typically performed headless for performance reasons.
 Optional debug visualization can be enabled during training.

 ---

-## 4. watch.py
+### 4. `*_watch.py`

-Loads a saved checkpoint and visualizes the best evolved individual.
+Loads a saved checkpoint and visualizes the trained individual.

-Goal:

-- observe emergent behavior
+Purpose:

+- inspect the trained controller
-- compare evolved strategies
+- compare rule-based and evolved behavior
-- inspect training results
+- separate training from visualization

 ---

-# Core Architecture
+## Core Architecture

-The environments are separated into reusable components.
+The examples are separated into reusable components.

 ---

-## Env
+### Env

 The environment contains the simulation logic.